Where to stay in Chamonix – The 7 best towns in the valley

 Are you still undecided if Chamonix is a good place for a mountain trip?

-- Best place to stay in Chamonix Valley for a luxury holiday, quiet and serene atmosphere
+- Best place for a luxury holiday, quiet and serene atmosphere

 Pros